 Food poisoning (also known as foodborne illness or foodborne disease) is an illness caused by bacteria or other pathogens in food.
-Food poisoning causes an estimated 48 million illnesses (1 out of 6 Americans), 128,000 hospitalizations and 3,000 deaths each year in the United States, according to a 2011 study by the Centers for Disease Control and Prevention.
+Food poisoning causes an estimated 48 million illnesses (1 out of 6 Americans) with 128,000 hospitalizations and 3,000 deaths each year in the United States, according to the Centers for Disease Control and Prevention.

 Those at Risk for Food Poisoning

-Everyone has some risk of contracting food poisoning, but some people are more vulnerable and can be at far greater risk of developing serious illness with long-term effects.
-Those high risk groups account for nearly 25% of the population and include older adults, infants and young children, pregnant women and people with weakened immune systems and chronic illness such as diabetes, kidney disease, HIV/AIDS and some cancer patients.
+Everyone has some risk of getting food poisoning, but some people are at greater risk of developing serious illness with long-term effects.
+These high risk groups account for nearly 25 percent of the population and include older adults, infants and young children, pregnant women and people with weakened immune systems and chronic illness such as diabetes, kidney disease, HIV/AIDS and some cancer patients.